learnordie/learn_numpy/README.md

 # learn_numpy

-Learn hor to use numpy
+Learn how to use numpy